 Title: D’yakon (Deacon).
 A sha’iry, follower of Sutekh.
 (CoC)

 A vampire encountered by Damage, Inc. on the continent of Altaira.
 She captured and bit Dave, turning him against his friends.
-Hector decapitated her and threw the vampire's head in a lake of boiling acid high atop a dormant volcano.
+Hector decapitated her and threw the vampire's head in a lake of boiling acid deep inside a dormant volcano.
 In his nightmares afterward, Dave called out to her as Ymara Dapniš, leading Hector and Aislinn to refer to the vampire as Lady D.

 A postulated fifth element (in addition to earth, air, fire, and water) which fills the void between planets and heavenly bodies.
 The ancients believed it to be the "pure essence" which the gods breathed, and the medium through which light traveled.
 Mystics associated it with celestial planes of existence not normally perceivable by mortals, home to spirits, angels, demons, and gods.
 Wikipedia